The history of Sneaky Dee's in Toronto

-Punk rock dive bars don't generally last very long in a city like Toronto, so Sneaky Dee's must be doing something right.
-The bar continues to thrive, thanks to the deceptively simple winning formula of cheap beer, giant plates of late night nachos, and notoriously loud bands.
+But to last this long they must have been doing something right, and it's probably not just their deceptively simple winning formula of cheap beer, giant plates of late night nachos and notoriously loud bands.

 Toronto hardcore heroes Fucked Up have two breakfasts on the menu dedicated to them, but the bar also has dishes created in honour of metalcore band Cancer Bats and electro pop singer Lights, which gives a sense of how broad of an appeal the place has had with musicians of all stripes.